 “[City] SEO Company.”

-Using brackets in your title tags can help you stand out from the competition and improve your organic CTR.
+Ultimately, using brackets in your title tags can help you stand out from the competition.

 Try Using Numbers In Your Title